Zchasse63/vercelpickle/README.md

 **Current Status**: Refactoring Complete - Ready for Production Optimization

 We've completed a comprehensive refactoring of the codebase, implementing code splitting, lazy loading, and a robust Data Access Layer (DAL).
 All components now follow consistent patterns with proper skeleton loaders and optimized data fetching.
-The project has achieved 100% completion of the planned refactoring tasks, including enhanced dashboard components, marketplace optimizations, and a fully typed data layer.
+The project has achieved 100% completion of the planned refactoring tasks, including:

+- **ESLint Custom Rules**: Implemented custom ESLint rules to enforce coding standards and best practices
+- **Component Test Factory**: Created a test factory system to generate tests for similar components
+- **Component Composition System**: Developed a flexible system for composing complex components from simpler ones
+- **Jest Snapshot Testing Enhancement**: Implemented enhanced snapshot testing capabilities
+- **Enhanced Dashboard Components**: Improved dashboard components with better performance and UX
+- **Marketplace Optimizations**: Optimized marketplace components for better performance
+- **Fully Typed Data Layer**: Implemented a fully typed data access layer for better type safety

 The application is now more performant, maintainable, and follows best practices for Next.js and React development.

 ## Features